bashcashew/bashcashew/README.md

 * Uploading a 🐍bash-and-python script that gives a cyberpunk-esque splash screen with a password lock for your preferred CLI.
   * all functions are disabled and only can enter the password to enter the terminal ... this can easily be edited in the bash script if issues occur.
   * The only way to exit without a password is to exit the terminal ... or again, editing the bash script :)
+* Speach-to-text transcription model designed for video and sound files to convert into .md or .txt files.
+* Stable Diffusion model (Sana) scripts for image generation through python.

 ![pixel_invaderzimgir_art](https://github.com/user-attachments/assets/8758710e-f0f9-4b4e-aff1-caf0c392bc4f)